kinnujan/drillhole-calculator/README.md

 ## Contact

-For any queries or suggestions, please open an issue on the GitHub repository or contact me in Twitter/Linkedin.
+For any queries or suggestions, please open an issue on the GitHub repository or contact the developer via the provided social media links.